 Frédéric Grimaud joined the family adventure and set out to expand the Group’s operations into Asia at the start of the 90s.

 In 1997, Groupe Grimaud expanded its multi-species operations by acquiring a colourful chicken and laying hen gene pool.

-In 2004, Filavie was set up in order to design and sell veterinary vaccines intended for livestock breeding fields.
-Biopharmacy were added to the Group’s operations as a fully fledged additional business line to genetic selection.
+In 2004, Filavie was created to design and market veterinary vaccines for the animal production sector.
+Biopharmacy was added to the Group’s activities as a genuine complementary business to genetic selection.

 Group consolidation, takeovers and alliances.

-The company Hubbard was sold in 2018 and the company Vital Meat (animal protein cultivation) was set up in the same year.
+The Hubbard company was transferred in 2018 and Vital Meat (cultivated animal protein) was founded in the same year.

 The Group consolidates its core business, puts sustainability at the heart of its project and develops innovative proteins.

 Birth of the company “Fly Genetics” in 2021, specialising in the genetic selection of insects, in a joint venture with the company Nasekomo.
 In the same year, Galor is absorbed by Grimaud Frères to strengthen the “festive poultry” branch.
 In laying hens, the Group transfers the company “Novogen” to change scale and acquires the company “VPI” (embryonated eggs for the production of human vaccines).

 In 2022, the Group joins forces with Sea Products Development in Texas to strengthen Blue Genetics as a leader in shrimp breeding.

 “Caring for life”: Groupe Grimaud becomes “Entreprise à mission” that same year and includes in its articles of association its action in favour of environmental and societal issues.